idinneh/Crowdfunding-ETL/README.md

 # Crowdfunding-ETL
-The purpose of this project was to organize, clean and group the data from crowdfunding campaigns, using python and PostgreSQL for queries involving campaign backer data and their contact information.
+The purpose of this project was to organize, clean and group the data from crowdfunding campaigns.
+CSV files were extracted and transformed using Python and PostgreSQL for queries involving campaign backer data and their contact information.